BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 **persistent**, **static**

-Works the same way as a normal tag event, but instead of setting a tag for one player it sets it globaly for all players.
+Works the same way as a normal tag event, but instead of setting a tag for one player it sets it globally for all players.

 !!! example
     ```YAML